Itaachi07/SQL-Practice/exercise_02.md

 ----------------------------------------------------
 4. Write a query that will give you all orders for more than Rs.
 1,000.

-_select * from orders where amt>1000;_
+select * from orders where amt>1000;
 ----------------------------------------------------
 5. Write a query that will give you the names and cities of all salespeople in London with a commission above 0.10.

+select sname, city from salespeople where city ='London' AND comm>0.10;
 ----------------------------------------------------
 6. Write a query on the Customers table whose output will exclude all customers with a rating <= 100, unless they are located in Rome.